hashicorp/terraform-provider-google/website/docs/r/compute_router.html.markdown

 * `encrypted_interconnect_router` -
   (Optional)
-  Field to indicate if a router is dedicated to use with encrypted Interconnect Attachment (IPsec-encrypted Cloud Interconnect feature).
+  Indicates if a router is dedicated for use with encrypted VLAN attachments (interconnectAttachments).
-  Not currently available publicly.

 * `region` -
   (Optional)